fabiohbarbosa/loopback-next/docs/site/migration/models/remoting-hooks.md

 - Method-level hooks, e.g. `User.beforeRemote('create', handlerFn)`

-Explain how to map properties provided by LB3 remoting context to LB4 concepts and how to access those data via Dependency Injection.
+Explain how to map properties provided by LB3 remoting context to LB4 concepts and how to access that data via Dependency Injection.